orbekk/master/README.md

 * Master takeover: When the master dies, another client should take over.
   This version does not recover inconsistent state.
 This version will not work on Android.
+* UDP broadcast discovery no longer supported.
+Uses centralized discovery only.

 ### 0.2
 * Tag: 0.2-new-main-screen